Position: Laboratory Manager FLSA: Exempt

 • Other duties as assigned.

-• Applicant must have a bachelor’s degree in Chemistry, Biochemistry, Biology or a related field and a minimum of five years progressively responsible related experience.
+• Must have a bachelor’s degree in Chemistry, Biochemistry, Biology or a related field and a minimum of five years progressively responsible related experience.
 A Master’s degree in Chemistry is preferred.

-• At least three years of water quality sample analysis experience required.
+• Must have three years of water quality sample analysis experience.

 • Must have a working knowledge of the statistics involved in laboratory quality control practices, experience with Standard Methods for analysis of microbiological, organic and inorganic parameters.